-Derivatives are also useful for limiting risk in an investor’s portfolio.
+Derivatives are also useful for risk management in an investor’s portfolio.
 Someone who owns shares in a company might buy a put option to reduce their risk.

 For example, if an investor holds 100 shares of company XYZ, which are currently worth $50 each, that investor could buy a put option with a strike price of $45.
 At any time before the contract expires, the investor could exercise that option and sell the shares for the specific price set in the option contract.

 If the shares fall in price, the lowest price the investor will have to sell them for is $45, even if the shares are trading for less than that on the open market.
 This limits the investor’s loss to $5 per share, reducing their overall risk.
 Of course, if the shares rise in price, the investor will let the option expire and can keep the shares or sell them at their higher market price.